outkaj/hypothesis-ledger/README.md

+### Description

-This program processes ledger text files where each line represents a financial transaction in the format [date,payer,payee,amount].
-For an example of this format, see below:
+This program processes ledger text in the format `[date,payer,payee,amount]` and returns the balance for a given account on a given date.

+For example, given the input below in a text file, the program can determine that John's balance on January 16th was -§125.00, but Mary's was §125.00.

 ```
 2015-01-16,john,mary,125.00